kcdevdes/algorithm-training-cpp/README.md

 # DISCLAIMER

-This repository is **NOT** created with the purpose to reveal the answers to algorithm problems on the website.
+This repository is **NOT** created with the purpose to reveal the answers to algorithm problems on the website. q
 If you are an algorithm problem solver, I strongly recommend not to copy any file from this repository.

 Such behavior could be determined as cheating by the website, causing the ban of your account.

 I have **NO** responsibility for your behaviors.

-# I have completed to solve these below so far
+## I have solved these below so far
 2557,
 1000,
 2558,